richard-delorenzi/web-site-design/index.md

 * [Basic css complete: to be explored and added to by student ](3-Basic-css/complete-page.html)
 * [With layout: to be explored and added to by student](4-web-layout/web-layout.html)

+### Setup
 Now go to the [Project page](https://github.com/richard-delorenzi/web-site-design), and download the website.

+### Simple `HTML`
+When you have downloaded the site, go into `1-Simple_HTML` (use a file explorer to do this).
+Open your text editor (`notepad++`), and drag the file into it.
+The code will appear in front of you.
+Then drag the file into your web-browser.
+You will see the ½ finished site.

+Your job is to fix the page: the writer got mixed up, and did some of it in `markdown` you need to convert to `HTML`.
+You can find examples of everything that you need on the page.

+What you will know by the end of the lesson:

+* How to do headings in `HTML`.
+* How to do bullet points in `HTML`.
+* What `HTML` tags look like `<>`.
+* What a start tag looks like `<…>`.
+* What an end tag looks like `</…>`.

+###Basic HTML
+You have already downloaded everything (don't do that again).
+Go into `2-Basic_HTML` (use a file explorer to do this).
+Open your text editor (`notepad++`), and drag the file into it.
+The code will appear in front of you.
+Then drag the file into your web-browser.
+You will see the ½ finished site.

+Your job is to fix the page: the writer got mixed up, and did some of it in `markdown` you need to convert to `HTML`.
+You can find examples of everything that you need on the page.

+This time you will so a little structure, including code to add style (it reads it from a file, we will ignore it until next lesson).

+When you have done, find out how to: (w3-schools may be of help)

+1. add an image.
+1. make a link ( to a wikipedia page).
+1. do a number list.

+### Basic css
+You know the drill, but this time it is the directory `3-Basic-css`.
+The only

 🚧Under construction: not finished🚧